FurkanKambay/Treasure-Hunters/README.md

 ### Curses

-Curses are immediate negative effects applied on the player.
-In the initial version, the only way to get a Curse is through the Wheel cell.
-There should probably be Curse cells on the map for the future.
+Curses are immediate negative effects applied to the player.
+In the current version, the only way to get a Curse is on a Wheel cell.
+There should probably be Curse cells on the map in the future.

-- Move one less cell on your next turn
+- Move 1 less cell on your next turn
 - Other players may each reveal 2 tiles around them
 - Give away treasure to the next player
 - Give away an Artifact to the next player